reewos/ImaGenStories/README.md

 ## Features:
 * Image-driven Story Generation: Turn images into the foundation of your stories.
 * Diverse Genres: Explore various genres, from adventure and science fiction to mystery and romance.
 * Customization: Tailor the generated stories by adjusting parameters and preferences.
-(Coming soon).
 * Save and Share: Save your favorite story ideas or share them with fellow storytellers.
 (Coming soon).

 ## Why ImaGenStories?